adrido/minetest-mapper-cpp/doc/manual.rst

 database while minetestmapper is running).
 The older versions of minetest will only crash if they find the database temporarily locked when writing (due to minetestmapper accessing it).
 Try at your own risk.

+Newer versions of may be affected by delays (i.e. lag).
+If the database is very large, and the prescan query keeps it locked for too long a time, minetest may still bail out.

 Command-line Options Summary
 ----------------------------